mmondics/wild-west-kubernetes/README.md

 ![Infrastructure/Clusters](images/infrastructure-clusters.png)

-As mentioned earlier, you can see that we are managing various OpenShift clusters on IBM Z and VMware vSphere.
+As mentioned above, you can see that we are managing various OpenShift clusters on IBM Z and VMware vSphere.

-RHACM can not only provide visibility into your hybrid cloud ecosystem of Kubernetes clusters, it can also deploy and manage applications across all of them from a single pane of glass. we will move on to the next section to do so.
+RHACM can not only provide visibility into your hybrid cloud ecosystem of Kubernetes clusters, it can also deploy and manage applications across all of them from a single "pane of glass".

 ### Deploy  Initial Application from RHACM

 In a hybrid cloud environment with multiple clusters like this one, there are scenarious where an organization might want to deploy an application to a few of their clusters, but not necessarily all of them.
 Organizations might have tens, hundreds, or even thousands of Kubernetes clusters in different regions & datacenters, for different teams, or split up by dev/test/QA/production.
 Whatever the case, we need a mechanism to pick and choose which clusters to deploy an Application to.
 With RHACM, this is done by using **labels**.

 From our RHACM Clusters page, we will add labels to two of our clusters - one on IBM Z, and one on VMware vSphere.
+The clusters we label will be where we deploy our application in a later step.

-Click on the three dots on the far right of the cluster then selecting edit labels:
+Click on the three dots on the far right of an IBM Z cluster then selecting edit labels:

 ![edit-labels-1](images/edit-labels-1.png)